zama-ai/tfhe-rs/mockups/tfhe-hpu-mockup/Readme.md

 * `ucore`: Emulate the ucore behavior.
 It is in charge of reading the DOp stream from the HBM and patch the template operation in a same manner as the ucode embedded in the real hardware.

 The Mockup is a standalone binary that must be run before the User application code.
-The use of Two binary enable to:
+The use of Two binaries enable to:
 * Expose a wide range of mockup configuration without impacting the User application
 * Have to distinct stream of log: One for the mockup and one for the User application.
 By this way the trace log of the User application is unchanged compared to the real Hardware.